 –Incorrect weight or dimensions.

-–Different size at the time of delivery.
+–Different sizes at the time of delivery.

-–Carrier added the required add on services or accessorials which were not included in the original quote.
-These include liftgate, white glove service, limited access location, hazardous material shipping and more.
+–Carrier added the required add-on services or accessorials, which were not included in the original quote.
+These include liftgate, white-glove service, limited access location, hazardous material shipping, and more.
 A more comprehensive look into accessorials can be found in our Guide to Accessorials.

 How Can You Avoid These Charges?